David Cassidy: 1970s

-In 1970, Cassidy took the role of Keith Partridge on the musical television show The Partridge Family.
+In 1970, Cassidy took the role of Keith Partridge on the musical television show The Partridge Family produced by Screen Gems.
 After demonstrating his singing talent, Cassidy was allowed to join the studio ensemble as the lead singer.
-(He and Shirley Jones were the only TV cast members to appear on any Partridge Family recordings.)
+(He and his stepmother Shirley Jones, who portrayed his on-screen mother Shirley Partridge, were the only TV cast members to perform on any Partridge Family recordings.)